CFTheMaster/homepage/README.md

-# homepage
+# Homepage
-homepage of my website, with some info
+Homepage of my website, with some info.
+You can also find all projects on there.

-credits for the framework goes to [AlexFlipnote](http://github.com/alexflipnote)
+Credits for the framework goes to [AlexFlipnote](http://github.com/alexflipnote)